grafana/agent/docs/sources/flow/config-language/expressions/types_and_values.md

 }
 ```

+{{% admonition type="note" %}}
-> **NOTE**: Be careful not to confuse objects with blocks.
+Don't confuse objects with blocks.

->
-> An _object_ is a value assigned to an [Attribute][Attributes], where commas **must** be provided between key-value pairs on separate lines.
+An _object_ is a value assigned to an [Attribute][Attributes].
+You **must** use commas between key-value pairs on separate lines.

->
-> A [Block][Blocks] is a named structural element composed of multiple attributes, where commas **must not** be provided between attributes.
+A [Block][Blocks] is a named structural element composed of multiple attributes.
+You **must not** use commans between attributes.

 [Attributes]: {{< relref "../syntax.md#Attributes" >}}
 [Blocks]: {{< relref "../syntax.md#Blocks" >}}
+{{% /admonition %}}

 ## Functions

-Function values can't be constructed by users but can be called from the standard library or when it's exported by a component.
+You can't construct function values.
+You can call functions from the standard library or you can export them from a component.

 ## Null

 The null value is represented by the symbol `null`.

-## Special Types
+## Special types

 #### Secrets